jvaubourg/php-piratebox/README.md

 * **Escape**: unselects the selected file or folder
 * **F4**: shows the chat tab

+You also can directly download a file by double-clicking it.

 On the chat tab:

 * **Up arrow**: completes the input field with the last posted message